zengm-games/json-web-streams/README.md

 - could add back index?
 - index.ts exports?

-make "readableStream emits" examples actually include the readable stream code. it's not much right?

-- some way to validate and run this code?
+some way to validate and run code in the readme?

 ## Future